Stacked glass payment cards with a dinar symbol, cathedral silhouette, and Serbian flag

 Crypto.com appeals to frequent travelers in Serbia's tech professional class.
 The Icy White tier (4% + airport lounge access) is valuable at Belgrade Nikola Tesla Airport (BEG), which is a regional hub.

-Jupiter integrates with the Solana ecosystem. xPlace offers tiered rewards that build over time.
+xPlace remains the Solana/self-custody option and offers tiered rewards that build over time.

 Serbia's combination of clear legal framework (Digital Assets Act), moderate 15% CGT with 10-year exemption, growing tech economy, and EU accession trajectory makes it Southeastern Europe's most structured crypto card market.
 The limitation is access: non-EEA status restricts options to globally available issuers, but the quality of those issuers is high.